chamberlainlondon/chamberlainlondon.github.io/_portfolio/portfolio-3.md

 ```

-In the future, I would like to incorporate JavaScript, HTML, and CSS to make this software accessible via the web, and I would like to supply users additional feedback regarding the their resume's content.
+In the future, I aim to incorporate JavaScript, HTML, and CSS to make this software accessible via the web, and I would like to supply users additional feedback regarding the their resume's content.